mrnkim/Who-Talked-About-Us/README.md

 ## ✨ What is it for?

-After years in beauty influencer marketing (now turned software engineer 😉), one lesson stands out: the best partnerships come from creators who genuinely love your brand.
-But finding them isn’t always easy—especially when your brand isn't named in the video title or description.
-I’ve personally struggled with this, like when a YouTuber features a product organically but it’s nearly impossible to find via traditional search.
+After years in beauty influencer marketing (now turned software engineer 😉), one thing is clear: the best partnerships come from creators who genuinely love your brand.
+But finding them is tough—especially when your brand isn't mentioned in video titles or descriptions.
+I’ve struggled with this myself when a YouTuber featured a product but never named it explicitly.

-That’s why Who Talked About Us with Twelve Labs API is a game-changer.
-It goes beyond titles and tags to analyze video content—detecting objects, actions, speech, and on-screen text.
-You can search phrases like “applying MAC gold highlighter” and uncover exactly when and where your product appears.
-This helps you build a list of authentic brand advocates, complete with rich context for smarter, more meaningful outreach.
+That’s where Who Talked About Us, powered by Twelve Labs API, changes the game.
+It searches inside video content—detecting visuals, speech, and on-screen text—so you can find exact moments like “applying MAC gold highlighter.”

 <img src="public/search_demonstration.gif" alt="search result screenshot" style="border: 1px solid black;" />

-From the bottom of the search results, you can effortlessly identify that Jean Watts, Risabae, Glamzilla, and Smitha Deepak mention "_MAC gold highlighter_," in their videos along with the exact moments of references.
-In contrast, the videos from 18 influencers including British Vogue did not feature such mentions.
-Armed with this comprehensive result, you can strategically prioritize reaching out to influencers like Jean and Risabe, armed with the right context for more impactful collaborations.
+Take this example: the search reveals that Jean Watts, Risabae, Glamzilla, and Smitha Deepak did mention the product, while 18 others didn’t.
+With this context, you can confidently prioritize outreach to the right creators for more meaningful collaborations.

 ## 🚘 How to Use